STEM Designation

 5) Host a Site Visit

-Current STEM and STEAM schools will participate in a site visit as part of the STEM and STEAM designation process.
+Current and aspiring STEM and STEAM schools need to meet minimum requirements to participate in a site visit as part of the STEM and STEAM designation process.

 6) Receive Notification